hebertzin/authentication-service/README.md

 - PostgreSQL – Relational database for persistent data

-- Redis – In-memory cache for fast access and rate-limiting scenarios

-- RabbitMQ – Message broker for event-driven communication

-- Prometheus – Metrics collection and monitoring

 ## Observability & Monitoring

 - Application metrics are exposed for Prometheus scraping